Fraxel® Laser

 • Avoid exfoliating the skin to allow the skin to go through the natural healing processes.
 At about 7-10 days post treatment, you are encouraged to come in for a post laser facial so we can review your skins progress

-With any cosmetic treatment, there are associated risks and complications.
+With any laser treatment, there are associated risks and complications.
 These risks are unlikely and rare, and occurrence can be dramatically reduced and managed if you adhere to the instructions and advice given to you by your treating practitioner.

 Risks and complications: